polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 On startup, the Linux console will show messages on COM port interface 1 and the FreeRTOS application will display a menu on COM port interface 3.

-The menu displayed on the FreeRTOS COM port allows to run several RPMsg applications included as part of the demo.
+The menu displayed on the FreeRTOS COM port allows the user to run several RPMsg applications included as part of the demo.

 For more information on how to use the RPMsg applications, please refer to the [RPMsg documentation](rpmsg.md) page.